-We began commercialization of our OviTex products in the U.S. in July 2016.
-Our OviTex portfolio consists of multiple products for hernia repair and abdominal wall reconstruction, inguinal hernia repair and hiatal hernia repair.
-In addition, to address the significant increase in the number of robotic-assisted hernia repairs over the last several years, we have designed an OviTex product line for use in laparoscopic and robotic-assisted surgery ("OviTex LPR"), which we began commercializing in November 2018.
-We subsequently expanded the OviTex LPR product line in December 2019.
+Our OviTex portfolio consists of multiple product configurations intended to address various surgical procedures within hernia repair and abdominal wall reconstruction, including ventral, inguinal, and hiatal hernia repair.
+In addition, we have also designed an OviTex product specifically for use in laparoscopic and robotic-assisted hernia repair, which we market as OviTex LPR and began commercializing this product in November 2018.
+We recently launched two new, larger configurations of OviTex LPR, designed for ventral and incisional hernias.